Last Updated: 8/27/2016

 Click here to shop for gift cards at Staples.com

 (I may earn a small commission if you use this link, but they don’t usually pay affiliates for gift card purchases)

 Backup plan: Pay with your American Express SimplyCash card to get 5% cash back at office supply stores.

-Blue Cash Preferred + Grocery store = 6% savings + fuel points
+Blue Cash Preferred + US Supermarket = 6% savings (on first $6k, then 1%) + fuel points

 Grocery stores tend to have huge selections of merchant gift cards.
 Some stores even offer extra rewards (fuel points) for gift card purchases!
-So, buy gift cards at such a store with the Amex Blue Cash Preferred card to get 6% cash back (up to $6K of grocery spend per year) and hopefully earn fuel points as well!
+So, buy gift cards at such a store with the Amex Blue Cash Preferred card to get 6% cash back (up to $6K of US Supermarket spend per year, then 1% cash back) and hopefully earn fuel points as well!